BREAKING: A.C.C. charge Blake, Watson with corruption

-The Anti-Corruption Commission laid against Cayman Islands Football Association (CIFA) Vice-President Bruce Blake and former treasurer Canover Watson on Thursday (8 August,) following what they call a ‘complex and protracted investigation’.
+The Anti-Corruption Commission has charged Cayman Islands Football Association (CIFA) Vice-President Bruce Blake and former treasurer Canover Watson with money laundering and false accounting at the Association.

+In a statement on Thursday (8 August,) the ACC said the charges follow, what it called, a ‘complex and protracted investigation’.

 Mr. Blake faces five charges, while Mr. Watson faces seven charges.

-The A.C.C, in a statement Thursday, said both men have been bailed and they are scheduled to appear in Summary Court on 20 August.
+The A.C.C, in its statement, said both men have been bailed and they are scheduled to appear in Summary Court on 20 August.

 According to the statement, Mr. Blake has been charged with one count of Secret Commissions contrary to s.21(1)C of the Anti-Corruption Law 2008; two counts of Acquiring or Retention of Criminal Property (Money Laundering) contrary to s.134(1) and s.135 of the Proceeds of Crime Law 2008, and two counts of False Accounting, contrary to s.255(1) of the Penal Code 2010 and 2013.